bvonboyen/bvonboyen.github.io/_posts/2025-12-04-management-clarity.md

 tags: [sports-management,football-intelligence,scenario-planning,performance-analysis,soccer-sim,predictive-models,decision-science,club-strategy]
 ---

-As a sporting director, I’m not looking for more statistics — I’m looking for clarity.
+As a sporting director, I’m not looking for more statistics.
+I’m looking for clarity.
 Predictive intelligence helps me understand where we truly stand, how our season is shifting, and what decisions are becoming unavoidable.

 ---